 Districts Analysed

-Unrivaled access to the West Lake UNESCO heritage sites and historic architecture for those prioritizing lifestyle over modern amenities.
+Unrivaled access to UNESCO sites and historic architecture makes this the premier choice for high-net-worth preservation.

 Top-rated zones for tenants